1j01/window-switcher/README.md

 ### Application Switcher

 Note: unlike the Window Switcher, the Application Switcher is a totally custom UI.
-It won't perfectly match the Windows theme.
-However, it can be *skinned* a bit, if you like.
+However, it's designed to match the Windows 11 theme, and will use Mica blur-behind effect.

 1. Install [AutoHotkey v2](https://www.autohotkey.com/)
 2. Download `app-switcher.ahk` and `GuiEnhancerKit.ahk` and the `resources` folder.